Simulink® Desktop Real-Time™ includes several example models you

 The Simulink model

-Tip The model is initially in normal mode.
-At this point, you might start real-time normal mode simulation by clicking Simulation > Run.
+Tip: The model is initially in normal mode.
+To start real-time normal mode simulation, click Simulation > Run.

 Click the Run button on the toolbar.

 After building the model and displaying messages in the Diagnostic Viewer, the target application begins running.

 To stop the simulation before the end, click the Stop button on the toolbar.

 The real-time application stops running, and the Scope window stops displaying the output signals.